Back to Portfolio

 Business Impact

-• Enabled 24/7 quality monitoring without human intervention
+• Enabled 24/7 quality monitoring across all three production lines without human fatigue degradation

 Quality Metrics

-• Mean Time to Detection: 45ms - Near-instantaneous results
+• Mean Time to Detection: 45ms — Well within the 60ms budget required for line-speed operation